vladimir-petrovich/money-transfer-challenge/README.md

-**Please find below few bullet points which describing extra work which I would consider important to do before this project was turned into a production application:**
+**Please find below few bullet points which describing extra work which I would consider important to do before this project will be turned into a production application:**

 - Please note that usually money have a currency and fixed number of decimal places.
 So I recommend to develop special class for Money object or use existed solution: